 Life is a process.
 Becoming financially free is merely a consequence of becoming the person who has learned enough to do so.
 This requires a financial self-education beyond what you learn in school and from friends and relatives.
 Becoming financially secure is an amazing feeling.
 The money is nice, the time is fantastic, but the knowledge and confidence and appreciation and sense of achievement is really what makes for a fulfilling life.
 Once your monthly passive income exceeds your monthly bills, you no longer have to work a schedule.
 With motivation and self-education, this can happen decades sooner than age 65.

-Your writing journey can take you where you want to go.
-Your writing skills are a critical component of shaving decades off your income progression.
-Researching how to gain various types of income and learning how to sell your ideas to others in writing are two giant skills you need so you can stop trading time for money and start fully living the life you imagine.
+Your income journey can take you where you want to go.
+Your self-education skills are a critical component of shaving decades off your income progression.
+Researching how to gain various types of income and learning how to sell your ideas to others are two giant skills you need so you can stop trading time for money and start fully living the life you imagine.

 So my best advice is to keep growing.
 If your job is stale, get rid of it and move onto something else that lights you up.
 Chase your dreams.
 But do it smart by self-educating yourself on the many ways to earn income before you become so heavily invested in one skill or income type.
 You only have so much time.
 It turns out that the conventional wisdom of working decades and saving enough to retire is the worst way to earn income and reach retirement (takes the most time and effort with the least payoff).
 Whatever you select, your journey itself, starts generating the knowledge and skills that turn you into the person ever-more worthy to attain your dreams.

-Mike Johnson is a writer and entrepreneur who leveraged his writing skills to retire early.
+Mike Johnson is a writer and entrepreneur who leveraged his self-education skills to retire early.
 To learn more, visit Mike's website at WorldsBestWriter.com